BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

  - `length_error`:  This exception is used when some action would violate a maximum size constraint.
  - `out_of_range`: This exception is used to report that some value is not in some expected range, such as when referencing some index of an array (or other data structure) that does not exist.

-`runtime_error` exceptions report error conditions outside the program's scope, such as
+`runtime_error` exceptions report error conditions outside the program's scope.

+ - `system_error`: This exception reports that the operating system encountered an error.

 ## Reference Types